Jeong-ae/pgd/README.md

 ```
 ## Acknowledgement

-This repository is built upon the official implementation of[PVIC](https://github.com/fredzzhang/pvic?tab=readme-ov-file).
+This repository is built upon the official implementation of [PVIC](https://github.com/fredzzhang/pvic?tab=readme-ov-file).
 We thank the authors for their excellent codebase and open-source contribution.